top of page

 Coats Length & Texture

-Woolies/Long coats will need grooming often to help shed that hair as the under coat grows longer and prevents a free shed.
-Short coats/Plush will need a little help mostly twice a year when what we refer to as a Blowout happens.
-Here we try to breed for easy shedding weatherproof Coats.
+Malamute coats come in a wide variety, ranging from very short weatherproof coats to very heavy woolly coats.
+Malamutes were originally supposed to have a medium weatherproof coat to keep the elements of the Arctic at bay.
+They have an outer coat and an undercoat.
+Woolies and long coats will need grooming often to help shed hair as the undercoat grows longer and prevents a free shed.
+Short coats and plush will need a little help, mostly twice a year when what we refer to as a blowout happens.
+Here, we try to breed for easy shedding proof coats.

 Garnet/Kuruk - Woolie